City National Bank (Denver, CO)

 Newspaper Excerpt

-A run is at present being made on the City National bank, German National, First National, Colorado National, and all of the eleven clearing house banks.
+A run is now being made on City National, German National, First National, Colorado National and all the eleven clearing house banks.

 Source